May 8, 2007 Summer Tip #2 (Checked Nov 21 2019)

 Customizing and Personalizing Learning

-One of the shifts in teaching and learning that we need to pay more attention to is customizing and personalizing learning.
+One shift in teaching and learning that we need to pay more attention to is customizing and personalizing learning.
 Traditionally, learners are doing what we have been designed for them.
-As has been documented in many places, students are now moving to the center of learning experiences and consequently they want to have more control over how and what they learn.
+As has been documented in many places, students are now being envisioned as being at the center of learning experiences.
+This means that learning designs should include where students are, and what their interests and choices might be in their learning experiences.

 Here is an example of what you might encounter as you are teaching.
 While teaching a faculty workshop in 2005 or so, celebrating ten years of a faculty support center, a faculty in charge of an online master’s degree program in nursing administration posed a question regarding teams that he had been struggling over.
 His program had been online for almost five years and was doing very well, but he was looking for ideas on the design of team projects.
 He said that one of the courses had a significant team project with the students working in groups of five.
 The feedback from the students was that the team project just didn’t work well.
 Some of the problems centered on communication challenges and how difficult it was to coordinate the team across distance, work and family responsibilities.
 Other problems centered on appropriate sharing of roles and responsibilities while other problems focused on the choice of topics that didn’t quite fit.
 And then of course there was the ever-present challenge of team evaluations.